 C is a pretty old language, now almost entirely rendered obsolete by C++ to the best of my knowledge.
 My interest in learning C is that it's kinda like an old grandfather.
 I believe working with C is necessary in order to appreciate what Java, Python, Rust, and so forth, give us.
-And I'm honestly just plain curious what this old dinosaur felt like to program with "back in the day".
+And I'm honestly just plain curious what this old dinosaur felt like to program with "back in the day", and thought that installing C and figuring out how to make a hello world program with it would be pretty cool.

 I'm not an expert in C, so please bear that in mind as you read.
 I simply enjoy writing about what Ive learned and have found it to be a great way to retain information.
 That and I also think that in order to be happy in life, you've got to give something back to the community that you're a part of.
 I want to make this a kind of "living article" that I slowly add to, week-by-week, until it is finished.